Lyme Disease: The Basics

 - placental transfer and breast milk.

-Currently, the Australian Government does not recognise these other transmission methods.
+Currently, the Australian Government does not recognise these other transmission methods of Lyme disease.

 Symptoms of Lyme

-The International Lyme and Associated Diseases Society (ILADS) lists the following common Lyme symptoms and signs.
+The International Lyme and Associated Diseases Society (ILADS) lists the following common Lyme disease symptoms and signs.

 - Fatigue, malaise